build-on-aws/building-gen-ai-whatsapp-assistant-with-amazon-bedrock-and-python/README.md

 With further development, this serverless architecture demonstrates how conversational AI can power engaging and useful chat experiences on popular messaging platforms.

-## 🚨 Did you like this blog? 👩🏻‍💻 Do you have comments?🎤 tell me everything[here](https://www.pulse.aws/survey/6V3IYE9H)
+## 🚨 Did you like this blog? 👩🏻‍💻 Do you have comments?🎤 tell me every thing[here](https://www.pulse.aws/survey/6V3IYE9H)

 ## 🚀 Some links for you to continue learning and building: